ucsc/site-giving/source/ways-to-give/chancellors-associates/ways-funds-used.md

 {% asset ways-funds-are-used-banner.jpg magick:resize=900 alt='ways-funds-are-used-banner' %}
 <figcaption></figcaption></figure>

 The chancellor invests the UC Santa Cruz Fund and the Parents Fund where they will have the greatest impact.
-Here are some of the ways he has invested:
+Here are some of the ways the funds are invested:

 ## Internships